In-Context Examples Suppress Scientific Knowledge Recall in LLMs: Results: knowledge displacement across domains

 \subsection{The domain-wise inversion}

 Table~\ref{tab:domain} shows the central result.
 Adding 10 in-context examples degrades accuracy in Economics ($-15.7$pp, $p < .001$) and Chemistry ($-6.2$pp, $p = .007$), while Geoscience shows apparent improvement ($+13.3$pp, $p < .001$).
 Biology and Physics show no significant change, and the aggregate ($-$1.4pp) masks the divergence entirely.
 We explain why the same underlying shift produces these opposing accuracy effects in \S\ref{sec:mechanism}.
-We also confirm the domain-level pattern with a random-effects meta-analysis that accounts for task-level variability (Appendix~\ref{app:stats}).
+The pattern holds under a random-effects meta-analysis accounting for task-level variability (Appendix~\ref{app:stats}), within fraction-format tasks alone (Appendix~\ref{app:confound}), after excluding ceiling tasks (Appendix~\ref{app:ceiling_analysis}), and after dropping the two most extreme tasks per domain (Appendix~\ref{app:sensitivity}).